brunaboeger/color-themes/README.md

 ## Theme toggle

-3 different ways to switch theme with HTML, CSS and JavaScript.
+Different ways to switch theme with HTML, CSS and JavaScript.

 - Example-1: using dark-theme and light-theme classes (this one simulates Google Fonts old switch)
 - Example-2: using root variables and dark-mode class